-Benefit of the Doubt
+4.1 Benefit of the Doubt

-"One day you are walking in a market and you see someone your age nearby.
+'One day you are walking in a market and you see someone your age nearby.
 When you say "hello" to him/her, he/she looks at you and says nothing.
 Then, when you tell him/her your name, he/she turns away and says nothing.
-Why did the person in the market ignore you?"
+Why did the person in the market ignore you?'
 This question tests a number of attitudes: how quickly people make assumptions, how forgiving they are, whether they delay judgement, and it is a measure of willingness to be empathetic, to think of situations and events from the other's point of view.
-The change in how the children answered this question before and after going through the curriculum is extremely marked:
+The change in how the children answered this question before and after going through the curriculum is extremely marked (Figure 5).

-Prior to the 1001 Nights programme, 38% of the children provided a negative answer.
-This was reduced to 15% after the program (amounting to a 62% reduction in those providing negative responses).
-Children moved from a hostile attitude to the out-group (assigning a bad motive to the other child) to a more open attitude to a stranger, bringing fewer assumptions to a social situation; a valuable lesson for the rest of their lives, and of immense use in the harmony within and between wider groups such as in the home, school or neighbourhood.
+Prior to the 1001 Nights programme, 38 per cent of the children provided a negative answer.
+This was reduced to 15 per cent after the programme (amounting to a 62 per cent reduction in those providing negative responses).
+Children moved from a hostile attitude to the out-group (assigning a bad motive to the other child) to a more open attitude to a stranger, bringing fewer assumptions to a social situation; a valuable lesson for the rest of their lives and of immense use in the harmony within and between wider groups such as in the home, school or neighbourhood.